Skip to content

 Find printer drivers

-Network Printer:
+Network Printer

-It is required to enable local hostname resolution for avahi to be able to connect to your network printer, up from EndeavoiurOS Galileo we set up mdns to work out of the box after you changed firewall to allow mdns traffic.
+It is required to enable local hostname resolution for avahi to be able to connect to your network printer, up from EndeavourOS Galileo we set up mdns to work out of the box after you changed firewall to allow mdns traffic.

 So the following is only needed if you have an install with older ISO, or you are not using EndeavourOS at all.